Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Scale height model

 \section{Scale height model}

-We investigate how stars are distributed between the thin disc, thick disc, and halo components at different $ R_{\mathrm{gal}} $.
-To do this, we divide our data into radial bins and then further into vertical |Z| bins, and distribute the stars into the three components for each bin.
-The vertical bins are dynamic, meaning their positions and widths are adapted such that each contains as close to the same amount of stars as possible.
-This leads to densely packed bins close to the plane where stellar number density is high, and only a few further from it.
-We chose to use a total of 25 vertical bins to provide sufficient resolution to sample the furthest stars.
-This increases the importance of the dense region close to the disc compared to the diffuse region far from it when fitting the model.
+The basis of our analysis is a simple model of the distribution of stars into thin disc, thick disc, and halo as a function of |Z| at different, fixed $ R_{\mathrm{gal}} $.
+We used adaptive vertical bins, meaning their positions and widths were assigned such that each contains, if possible, the same number of stars.
+This led to a total of 25 bins that are densely packed close to the mid-plane, where stellar number density is high, and sparse farther away.
+The mid-plane is therefore of greater importance when fitting the model.

-We seek to estimate the likelihood that the observed distribution of stars in each bin comes from a given model, which predicts a certain proportion of stars in each of the three components.
+We sought to estimate the likelihood that the observed distribution of stars in each bin comes from a given model, which predicts a certain proportion of stars in each of the three components.
 This is a classic statistical problem of categorising a fixed number of objects into a fixed number of categories, according to some underlying probabilities.
 The appropriate statistical tool for describing this kind of situation is the multinomial distribution, which allows us to calculate the likelihood of seeing the observed numbers of stars in each category, given the expected proportions.
 That is, the model predicts that a certain fraction of stars should belong to the thin disc, another to the thick disc, and a final fraction to the halo, with all fractions adding up to one.
 The multinomial distribution tells us the likelihood of observing the actual star counts we see in a bin, given these predicted fractions.
 This likelihood function forms the basis for evaluating how well different models explain the observed data.

-All the categorisation methods are tested by fitting a simple model for the density fraction of each Galactic component as a function of $ Z $ at a given $ R_{\mathrm{gal}} $.
+All the categorisation methods are evaluated by fitting a simple model for the density fraction of each Galactic component as a function of $ Z $ at a given $ R_{\mathrm{gal}} $.
 The base of the model is an exponential density distribution as a function of height,

 where \textit{H} is the scale height.

 Two instances of this model ($ N_1 $ and $ N_2 $) are then combined with a constant term for the halo to form the model of the distributions of stars in $ Z $,